-Our units, Class A common stock and warrants have been approved for listing on NYSE under the symbols "BMRG.U," "BMRG" and "BMRG WS," respectively.
+We have applied to list our units, Class A common stock and warrants on NYSE under the symbols "BMRG.U," "BMRG" and "BMRG WS," respectively.
 We expect that our units will be listed on NYSE on or promptly after the effective date of the registration statement.
 Following the date the shares of our Class A common stock and warrants are eligible to trade separately, we anticipate that the shares of our Class A common stock and warrants will be listed separately and as a unit on NYSE.
+We cannot guarantee that our securities will be approved for listing on NYSE.